 This course analyzes jobs in the hotel-motel front office including that of cashiering, switchboard operating, auditing and posting machine operations, registering, credit, and checking out of guests.
-Pre-requisites: HMM 103 with a minimum grade of C

 HMM 264 Food & Beverage Management (3 Credits)

 This course examines standards of quality, grades, methods of purchasing, receiving, issuing, storage, inventory, and service of food commodities.
 Basic principles of beverage management and merchandising as related to the hospitality industry are studied.
 The course includes detailed examination of wines and spirits, their origins, manufacturing process, and service.